 While I was watching Bird, I found myself sobbing, giggling, dancing in my seat and singing along, gazing at the screen in awe, and completely overwhelmed with emotion – and every single time, I didn’t see it coming.
 Arnold’s film is an intimate, introspective tale that is reminiscent of Fish Tank in the best possible ways, but it’s also its own thing, due to how much more layered it feels.
 Both uplifting and thought-provoking, Bird is both an invite to embrace the version of us that feels more real and surround ourselves with the people who can see us, and a reminder that, in the end, “everything will be ok.”

-Bird premiered at the Cannes Film Festival on May 16, 2024.
-The film will be released in UK & Irish cinemas and in select US theaters on November 8, 2024, and will expand in more US cities from November 15.
+Bird premiered at the Cannes Film Festival on May 16, 2024 and was released in UK & Irish cinemas and in select US theaters on November 8, 2024, and in more US cities from November 15.
+The film will be available to stream on Mubi from December 23, 2024.

 Header credit: Atsushi Nishijima, © 2024 House Bird Limited, Ad Vitam Production, British Broadcasting Corporation, The British Film Institute, Pinky Promise Film Fund II Holdings LLC, FirstGen Content LLC and Bird Film LLC.